Breast Milk Production: How Does Breastfeeding Work? – BabyBuddha Products

-Breastfeeding is an amazing phenomenon.
 Humans are one of many mammals that breastfeed their young.
-First-time moms may find it fascinating as they watch their bodies go through unprecedented changes to help grow and nourish their children.
+Parents will find it fascinating to watch their bodies go through unprecedented changes to help grow and nourish their children.

 The Anatomy of the Breast

-The anatomy of the female breast is elaborate; it’s an elaborate web of nerve endings and ducts.
+The anatomy of the breast is elaborate, composed of a web of nerve endings and ducts.
 It works to produce milk, spurred on by its close relationship with the brain.

-• Milk Ducts: ducts that carry milk from the alveoli to the nipple during breastfeeding
+- Milk Ducts: Tubes that carry milk from the alveoli to the nipple

 The brain plays a significant role in the art of breastfeeding.
 As our bodies change throughout pregnancy and postpartum, the brain releases hormones that trigger a physical response to produce milk.